syedhamidali/radarx/README.rst

 - **Xradar Integration**: Uses `xradar` for reading radar data in different formats, providing a consistent interface for various radar types.
 - **IMD Radar Data Support**: Special support for reading and processing IMD radar data in NetCDF format.
-- **Volume Scanning**: Utilities to process radar sweeps and compile them into complete volume scans.
+- **Volume Scanning**: Utilities to process radar sweeps and group them into complete volume scans.
 - **Data Gridding**: Provides tools for converting radar data to regular Cartesian grids, supporting complex radar geometries.
 - **Xarray and DataTree Structured Data**: Radar data is returned as `xarray` datasets, organized into `DataTree` structures for easy navigation and analysis.
-- **Customizable Analysis**: Includes functionality to compute radar variables like DBZ, VEL, and other commonly used radar products.

 =================
 Installation